-"COMMANDLOG" Returns information about the progress of command logging, including the ıe 1 6 (61)

-number of segment files in use and the amount of command log data waiting to be written to disk.
+"COMMANDLOG" Returns information about the progress of command logging, including the number of segment files in use and the amount of command log data waiting to be written to disk.

 "CPU" Returns information about the amount of CPU used by each VoltDB server process.
 CPU usage is returned as a number between 0 and 100 representing the amount of CPU used by the VoltDB process out of the total CPU available for that server.